How Does Child Support Work In Nebraska?

 In Nebraska, child support is set by a formula and governed by state statute.
 These guidelines take into account the income of each parent, how many children need to be supported by the payment and how many other children a parent has, as well as other factors.
 The courts can consider health insurance and child care, but they may not be an element in every case.

 Any major changes in the lives of either parent may be cause for revisiting child support.
 The courts can determine whether a modification is warranted based job changes, subsequent marriage, birth of additional children and other factors.
 It is essential that any changes go through the family court system.
 If either parent decides to increase or decrease the amount of child support, or stop paying altogether, it may be cause to hold that parent in contempt of the order.

 Get The Information You Need About Child Support

 To further discuss your child support questions and concerns, call our attorneys at or contact us online.
-We offer a free initial consultation and Spanish language services.
+We offer a consultation and Spanish language services.